 Before COVID-19 rocked the world, in the worst way possible, many people were seeing their therapists in-person.
-Online therapy was becoming increasingly popular, with companies like BetterHelp and Talkspace; however, people had many options for mental health care.
-Once we started social-distancing, ways to meet with a therapist or counselor became severely limited.
+Online therapy was becoming increasingly popular, with companies like BetterHelp and Talkspace.
+However, people had many options for mental health care.
+Once we started social-distancing, ways to meet with a therapist or counsellor became severely limited.
 People (including myself) have been struggling to maintain relationships with their therapists.
 We can’t meet with a mental health professional in-person because it’s dangerous.
 You risk exposing yourself to the virus, or you could be a carrier and not know.
-That’s why telehealth and online therapy has become vital.
+That’s why tele-health and online therapy has become vital.
 I’m meeting with my therapist virtually through a HIPAA compliant video chat.
 Many people are talking with a mental health professional via phone or chat.
 Access to care is difficult at the moment.
 But we’re making it work.

 The world has been experiencing a collective trauma with the pandemic.
 Even those who haven’t engaged in therapy may be wondering if they need it.
 It’s understandable if you want to seek support at this time.
 We’re experiencing extraordinary circumstances, and there’s nothing wrong with seeking help.
 Unfortunately, there are barriers that prevent some people from getting the support they need.
 Here are some of the issues they’re facing:

 Financial costs - in the United States and Canada, many people have been laid off from their jobs.
 Some positions that seemed reliable and steady are gone.
 That leaves people without a regular income, or (for some) a lack of health insurance.
 The absence of any of these things could cause people to stop seeing a therapist or looking for one.

 Stigma - people who are afraid to seek mental health treatment continue to be fearful.